 Sermons by Brian Morgan

-Holy War – Are You Ready?
-Almost everyone is familiar with the battle of Jericho and its theme song “the walls came a-tumbling down.”
+Joshua 6:1-27 Almost everyone is familiar with the battle of Jericho and its theme song “the walls came a-tumbling down.”
 But few understand the nature of “holy war” and how the theme developed in the Old Testament and was taken to new levels with the coming of Jesus.
 Though the methods of our warfare have changed, the theology in these texts is extremely profitable for our instruction.
-There will be a forum on Religion and Violence led by Bernard Bell this Sunday, March 18 from 7:00-9:00pm in our main auditorium.
-See more details in the announcement below.